- 5000 random

 DOGGY BUSINESS DOG TRAINING AND LODGING

-is located just north of the Fremont-Wilshire neighborhood on NE 42nd Avenue in northeast Portland!
-We’re locally owned and operated (Doug Duncan and Meredith Wilson, owners) and have been Dog Training and taking care of dogs professionally for more than 11 years.
-We use positive effective methods in our dog training classes and in our playgoups!
-We focus on creating fun and enriching activities for all of our lodgers and playgroup attendees!
+We are the original AVERSIVE FREE daycare/play group facility in Portland, Oregon!
+We’re located just north of the Fremont-Wilshire neighborhood on NE 42nd Avenue in northeast Portland!
+We’re locally owned and operated (Doug Duncan and Meredith Wilson, owners) and have been dog training and taking care of dogs professionally for more than 12 years.
+Play groups and socialization are our specialties and we use positive effective methods in our dog training classes and in our play goups!
+We focus on creating fun and enriching activities for all of our lodgers and play group attendees!

 Doug Duncan – MA, CTC, CPDT-KA, CBCC-KA